starsite/FileMaker-Swift/README.md

 ### Find Request (function)

-Returns an optional array of records.
+Returns an optional array of `records`.
 Note the difference in payload between an "or" request vs. an "and" request.
-You can set your payload from the UI, or hardcode a query (like this).
-Then pass the payload as a parameter.
+Set your payload from the UI, or hardcode a query.
+Then pass `payload` as a parameter.

 ```swift
 // MARK: - find request -> ([records]?, code, message)